TeachBooks/sphinx-iframes/README.md

 ```
 ````

 In case of a YouTube-link, it is inverted to an embed link if the normal web URL is provided.
+H5p links are converted too if provided without `/embed`.

 ````md
 ```{iframe-figure} <link_to_webpage_to_embed>